Frequently Asked Questions at Balboa Tennis Club

 Q – What do I get for my membership?

 A – The ability to reserve a court one week in advance.
-Single reservations are for 1 hour and doubles are for 1 ½ hr.
+Singles and doubles reservations are for 1 ½ hr.
 Back to back reservations are not allowed.
 Courts are open from 8:00 a.m.-9:00 p.m., Monday – Friday and 8:00 a.m. – 8:00 p.m. on weekends.
 The only day the Club is closed is Christmas Day or in the case of inclement weather.
 There are 25 lit and well maintained courts.
-Members and guests have use of the Clubhouse, HD cable TV, lounge (A/C & heat), restrooms, locker rooms with hot showers, ample parking and the facility is fully accessible.
+Members have use of the Clubhouse, HD cable TV, lounge (A/C & heat), restrooms, locker rooms with hot showers, ample parking and the facility is fully accessible.
 Other amenities include two hitting walls, an ice machine and filtered water.
 Weekly updates are emailed weekly to members.
-There is an option to play on Balboa Tennis Club teams/leagues which are sponsored by the United States Tennis Association and World Team Tennis.
+There is an option to play on Balboa Tennis Club teams/leagues which are sponsored by the United States Tennis Association.
 All league players must be members of the Club.

 Q – Are the memberships refundable or transferrable?